ShinyTrinkets/twofold.js/docs/CONTRIBUTING.md

 ## Code style

 Instead of wasting time debating what's the best style, we are using automated formatting tools.
-The coding standard is "prettier" + "standard":
+The coding standard is "prettier":

-- two spaces for indentation-level
+- four spaces for indentation-level
 - single quotes for strings
 - no semicolons at the end of statements
 - etc.

-Just run `npm run fmt` before running the tests, to have all that fixed automatically.
+Just run `npm run fmt` before commiting, to have all code fixed automatically.

 ## Everyone is happy!